rcandell/edison_wsie/README.md

 # Edison Board for WSIE Project
 Edison board setups for industrial wireless research

+# This is a still being developed, DO NOT USE YET!

 Rick Candell
 Notes on setting up an Edison board for our project.